Mamun/emacs-live-for-clojure-web-app/README.md

 1. lein new web-app hello
 2. Open project using emacs-live.
 3. Start repl.
-4. Press key to start and stop server.
-Key binding {:f9 start-server :C-f9 stop-server :C-f11 for repl switch }
+4. 4.
+Press :f9 to start server :C-f9 to stop server :C-f11 for repl switch

 ### License